wulffern/markdown-cv/index.md

 ## Lecture experience

-`2020-now`
+`2022-now`
+TFE4188 - Advanced Integrated Circuits

+`2021`
-TFE4152 - Design of Integrated Circuits, TFE4188 - Advanced Integrated Circuits
+TFE4152 - Design of Integrated Circuits

 `2010-now`
 Guest lectures at NTNU every year, some of the presentations can be found at [http://www.wulff.no/presentations](http://www.wulff.no/presentations)